Cumbernauld Living Landscape is working with North Lanarkshire Council to restore raised peat bogs at some of the town’s key greenspaces.

 Nearby homes will not be affected by the restoration work.
 Where dams and bunds are installed, the work will be carried out with sensitivity to nearby homes to ensure any existing flooding problems are not exacerbated.
 Scrub removal will also help make the area less susceptible to arson.

-Our bog restoration work is all scheduled to take place in 2020.
+Our bog restoration work is all scheduled to take place this year.
 Each bog restoration project should be completed within the course of a few weeks.

 While much of the heavy work will be carried out by contractors, our volunteers will be stepping up to help out, particularly with scrub removal.
 You could get involved by joining our Nature Ninjas volunteer groups, who meet regularly to tackle various conservation challenges across Cumbernauld’s greenspaces.